CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03d.md

 * Messages Layer - NETCONF encodes all communication in XML sent with remote procedure call (RPC).
 * Operations Layer - NETCONF messages are sent as operations, which are specific actions to take.
 NETCONF operations will be covered in more detail later in this lab.
-* Content Layer -  This is the configruation and operational data from the network device, YANG data, to be exact.
+* Content Layer -  This is the configuration and operational data from the network device, YANG data, to be exact.

 In the NETCONF protocol, the client is referred to as the `manager` and the server is referred to as the `agent`.
 The manager is you, or your workstation or network management system.
 The agent is the network device you manage.